Trump and DeVos say they'll withhold money from schools for not re-opening. Can they?

 Given the federal government’s hands-off approach to addressing the coronavirus as infections spike throughout the country, superintendents have focused on consulting with governors and state public health departments to navigate how to reopen schools for the safety of teachers, administrators, and kids.
 “This is not helpful.
 The fact that yesterday they ratcheted up the pressure on them to reopen without committing a single dollar toward that reopening is totally unfair and dangerous,” says Sasha Pudelski, advocacy director at AASA, The School Superintendents Association.
 “They have, aside from doctors, the most difficult job in America right now.
 This is not an easy thing to figure out how to reopen schools and to do it in a way that it is safe enough.
 They’re trying to do the best they can to mitigate what they can.”

 The federal government can’t simply withhold federal funds from districts, billions of which go toward poor and special education students, for not opening their schools on time.
-Derek Black, an education law professor at the University of South Carolina, says there is no precedent for what the Trump administration is proposing.
+Derek W. Black, an education law professor at the University of South Carolina and author of Schoolhouse Burning: Public Education and the Assault on American Democracy, says there is no precedent for what the Trump administration is proposing.

 I spoke with Black, who has litigated school desegregation and education funding lawsuits while at the Lawyers’ Committee for Civil Rights Under Law, about what the Trump administration legally can and can’t do, and whether what’s legal actually matters.
 The conversation has been lightly edited for length and clarity.